dterrero/gbridge-pipe-qa/paper/paper.md

 # Summary

-**G-Bridge** is an open-source Python pipeline for inline quality assurance (QA) of pipe flows that bridges factory grade proxies—pressure drop, temperature delta, vibration, and line speed to turbulence aware diagnostics.
+**G-Bridge** is an open-source Python pipeline for inline quality assurance (QA) of pipe flows that bridges factory grade proxies-pressure drop, temperature delta, vibration, and line speed to turbulence aware diagnostics.
 The software follows a two-stage design: (i) a regressor maps proxies to $\log_{10}\phi_v$ (viscous dissipation); (ii) a hurdle model first detects $\gamma>0$ events and then regresses $\log(1{+}\gamma)$ on positives to estimate vortex-stretching magnitude.
 The package provides containers, unit tests, pre-trained checkpoints, and an audit script that regenerates tables and figures from saved predictions with input hash checking, enabling deterministic reproduction across environments.

 ## Methods